tum-i4/MakeAdditions/README.md

 ### Step 2: Perform normal, but quiet make with shell capture
 ```
-make --print-directory --quiet SHELL="sh -x" <target>
+make --print-directory --quiet SHELL="bash -x" <target>
 ```

 The next step is a "normal" call of make for the given target - it just uses some weired flags for the call.
-The most important one is `SHELL="sh -x"`.
+The most important one is `SHELL="bash -x"`.
 It basically prints all commands with inserted variables before they are executed.
 This produces a lot of output, but each command, that is invoked during make, even if it is hidden in another .sh-file, is printed with a "+" in the head of the line. (run `help set` for more details)

 There is only one downside: You get no information, in which directory you are working.
 Therefore, the `--print-directory` flag is given, which tells make to add additional information to the output, whenever it is entering or leaving a directory.